Getting Started — Standalone Desktop App

 The Miragon BPMN Modeler is also available as a standalone desktop app built on Eclipse Theia.
 Same modeler as the VS Code extension, packaged as a native Electron app for when you don't want to run a full IDE.

-The standalone app currently ships for macOS on Apple Silicon.
-Windows and Linux builds may follow.
+The standalone app ships for macOS, Windows, and Linux x86_64.

 Install